ptlis/shell-command/README.md

 #### Process::getPromise

 Monitoring of shell command execution can be wrapped in a [ReactPHP Promise](https://github.com/reactphp/promise).
-This gives us a flexible execution model, allowing chaining (with [Promise::then](https://github.com/reactphp/promise#promiseinterfacethen)) and aggregation using methods like [Promise::all](https://github.com/reactphp/promise#all), [Promise::some](https://github.com/reactphp/promise#some), [Promise::race](https://github.com/reactphp/promise#race) and their friends.
+This gives us a flexible execution model, allowing chaining (with [Promise::then](https://github.com/reactphp/promise#promiseinterfacethen)) and aggregation using [Promise::all](https://github.com/reactphp/promise#all), [Promise::some](https://github.com/reactphp/promise#some), [Promise::race](https://github.com/reactphp/promise#race) and their friends.

 Building promise to execute a command can be done by calling the ```getPromise``` method from a ```Process``` instance.
 This returns an instance of ```\React\Promise\Promise```: